Information updated July 28, 2020.

 Aimed at Canadian small businesses whose revenues have decreased as a result of COVID-19, this financial assistance provides a government-backed loan of $40,000, $10,000 of which may be non-repayable.
 Repayment of the loan balance, before December 31, 2022, will result in a 25% write-off of the loan.

-Eligible businesses now include those of sole proprietors who earn their income directly from their business, those whose operations depend on contract workers, and family businesses that pay their employees through dividends.
+Eligible businesses now include those of sole proprietors who earn their income directly from their business, those whose operations depend on contract workers, family businesses that pay their employees through dividends as well as certain businesses with a payroll lower than $20,000.

 This contribution helps alleviate or cover non-deferrable costs such as rent, utilities, insurance, taxes and employer expenses.